 Classical pianist Stephen Porter has appeared as a soloist in London, Paris, Sarajevo, Lake Como, Istanbul and Rio de Janeiro, among other cities.
-In 2017 he received his third artist residency at the Cité Internationale Des Arts in Paris, culminating in a recital at the Eglise Saint-Louis en l’Ile.
-His recent New York recitals at SubCulture, the Fabbri Mansion and Symphony Space have been praised by the press, with New York Arts calling Mr. Porter’s twenty-four Debussy Preludes “a powerful revelation…as if the voice of the composer were speaking to us.”
+He has been a four-time artist resident of the Cité Internationale des Arts in Paris, and his concerts in 2018-19 include the Église Saint Louis en l’Île in Paris, the historic Old First Concerts in San Francisco, and invitations to perform and lecture at three Scandinavian conservatories — the Norwegian Academy of Music in Oslo, the Gothenburg Academy of Music and Drama in Sweden, and the Malmö Academy of Music in Sweden.
+Recent New York City recitals at SubCulture, the Fabbri Mansion and Symphony Space have been praised by the press, with New York Arts calling Mr. Porter’s twenty-four Debussy Preludes “a powerful revelation…as if the voice of the composer were speaking to us.”
 His Schubert performances are widely admired, the Boston Musical Intelligencer says he “reached the level of sublimity,” and in the acclaimed biography Beethoven: Anguish and Triumph, author Jan Swafford calls his interpretation of Beethoven’s Appassionata “unforgettable.”

 Critics have noted Mr. Porter’s style of speaking to the audience — all too rare in classical music today — which creates a more involved listening experience, and a communication between composer, artist and listener.
 New York Arts describes his “engaging discussions of the composer and the works, not only providing us with background, but preparing us to listen, to enter Debussy’s particular world of sounds…The audience could not have been better prepared for the rich experience Mr. Porter created for them.”

-Stephen Porter premieres the work of many contemporary composers both here and abroad, most recently the Andrew List Second Piano Sonata and Caio Senna’s “Testamento” in Paris, and his “Re-Imagining Composers” series for the Composer’s Voice at Harvard University and in New York City.
-This year he has also recorded the music of Toni Lester with Grammy Award winning bass-baritone Dashon Burton.
+Stephen Porter premieres the work of many contemporary composers, most recently the Andrew List Second Piano Sonata and Caio Senna’s “Testamento” in Paris, the Piano Preludes of Martin Skafte and Egyptian Etudes of Andrew List in Scandinavia, and his “Re-Imagining Composers” series for the Composer’s Voice at Harvard University and in New York City.
+He has also recorded the music of Toni Lester with Grammy Award winning bass-baritone Dashon Burton.
 U.S. recitals include Bard College, Christ Church Cathedral St. Louis, Amherst College Buckley Recital Hall, Harvard Sanders Theatre, the Boston Early Music Festival, the Nantucket Atheneum, the LaGrua Center, and the Frederick Historic Piano Collection.
 Steinway & Sons selected him to give five concerts as part of the Legendary Instruments of the Immortals Tour, as well as to present the unique Walden Woods Concert Grand and give lecture-recitals on the Horowitz piano.

 His many chamber music activities include performances with members of the St. Louis Symphony, and with concertmaster David Halen at the invitation of the Missouri Fine Arts Academy.
-He is a frequent collaborator with acclaimed mezzo-soprano Krista River, and their recitals contain works by Ned Rorem and John Harbison coached by the composers.
-They have recorded a disc of Grieg’s “Haugtussa,” six Lyric Pieces, and Schumann’s “Frauenliebe und leben.”
+He has collaborated with Boston’s Kaleidoscope Ensemble, cellist Katherine Kayaian, and acclaimed mezzo-soprano Krista River.
+His recitals with Ms. River include works by Ned Rorem and John Harbison coached by the composers.
+They have recorded a disc of Grieg’s “Haugtussa,” six Lyric Pieces, and Schumann’s “Frauenliebe und leben” on an 1893 Erard from the Frederick Collection.
 Other recent chamber music appearances of note were the Brahms Piano Quintet in Fort Lauderdale with the principals of the South Florida Symphony, a commemorative concert of the Charles Ives Piano Trio at the composer’s alma mater the Hopkins School in New Haven, and the remarkable first piano part for the original version of Rossini’s “Petite Messe Solennelle” at the Merrimack College Rogers Center for the Arts.

 Mr. Porter’s several recitals at the Frederick Collection, as well as an interview regarding his performance of the final three Beethoven Sonatas on an original instrument, have been recorded live for broadcast on National Public Radio.
 He has also recorded the final three Schubert sonatas, Moments Musicaux and an original song transcription on the Frederick Collection’s 1828 Viennese Graf.